amnayak/an-apple-a-day/outline.md

 - for now, snakes and apples are balls
 - if there's time, color 'em
 - if there's even more time insert an apple mesh and snake meshes

+**SERVER-CLIENT COMMUNICATION**

+1) Server starts up, waits for clients
+2) When a client connects, receive 'h', send back client ID
+3) If an odd-numbered client (Player 2) connects, send "gameStarted" message to both clients
+4) On receiving SerializedData from client, send back updated SerializedData to client

+1) When client starts up, send 'h', receive ID
+2) Wait until gameStarted == true
+3) On sending SerializedData to server, receive data from server